When I come home from work, I am usually greeted with choruses from both children.

 "If I play the role of Easter Bunny, who else do you think I play the role of?
-How about Santa and Tooth Fairy."
+How about Santa and Tooth Fairy?" (but not Jesus).

 "That's not possible!"
-And he went nuts and off on a tirade about how it was literally impossible for me to be all those things, and for him to not know it.
+He went on a tirade about how it was literally impossible for me to be all those things, and for him to not know it.

 All these years I fooled him by writing differently.
 That's what he based his belief on.
-He knows what my handwriting looks like, so I write in block letters or fancy script when I leave presents "from" the entities.
+He knows what my handwriting looks like, so I would write in block letters or fancy script when I left presents "from" the entities.

 I do not believe that I satisfied him in giving him my answers to his questions.
 I do not believe my explanations were clear as to why we do this.
 I really think that he is going to hold onto this for some time.

 He is in his room right now singing a song that he wrote about the Easter Bunny.
-And I know he is not singing about me, but about that mythical being, that lop eared doofus that hides eggs, that ruse, that trick, that little part of his childhood which is now gone forever.
+And I know he is not singing about me, but that mythical being, that lop eared doofus that hides eggs.
+That lie, that ruse, that trick, that little part of his childhood which is now lost and gone forever.

 Bye Geoff's childhood.
 Been good knowing you.
-Here we go onto adolescence and all the crap that that implies.
+Here we go onto adolescence, and all that that implies.